PAnsah98/PAnsah98/README.md

 # Portia Ansah's Profile
-This repo describes the owner of the repository.
-Oh yes! :smile: That is me.
-Let us take a look at what we have here.

 💁‍♀️: Hi there!
 I am Portia Ansah</br>
 :heart: I love everything technology :computer:</br>
 :sunglasses: I am currently on a developer learning spree 🙂:</br>